paucabral/twitter-clone/README.md

    media
    ```

-   The updated path of your project should look similar to one below:
+   The updated path of your project locally should look similar to one below:
    ```
    twitter-clone/
    |__ twitter-clone/